Email Customization Example

 Email Logos

-The email logo must be a URL in order for it to be rendered correctly in a real email client.
+The email logo must be a URL in order for it to render correctly in a real email client.
 The URL is configured in the settings.vm file.
-When running UI builder, the Velocity variable for the base URL of the Curity Identity Server is empty, and the image is instead loaded from a local file path.
+When running UI Kit, the velocity variable for the base URL of the Curity Identity Server is empty, and the image is instead loaded from a local file path.

 velocity